PhantomFX Raises ₹59.99 Crore via QIP to Global Expansion and Creative Leadership - www.lokmattimes.com

 PhantomFX Raises ₹59.99 Crore via QIP to Global Expansion and Creative Leadership

-Chennai (Tamil Nadu) [India], July 15: Phantom Digital Effects Limited (NSE: PHANTOMFX), one of India's fastest-growing and globally recognized ...
+PNN Chennai (Tamil Nadu) [India], July 15: Phantom Digital Effects Limited (NSE: PHANTOMFX), one of India's fastest-growing and globally ...

 This fundraise comes at a transformative time for PhantomFX, as it accelerates strategic investments across creative infrastructure, talent acquisition, and international operations, including its recent acquisition of Oscar winning Tippett Studio.